leonidas-afk/ForecastOptimiser/README.md

 >\* 💡 Info: *To build all images from their source code, you need to run sh create-containers.sh.*

-> \*\* 💡 Info: *To train your models using your own data (this repo does not contain the files we used for training as they are proprietary) you should you need to add the raw data in folder powerData.
-You will need to modify the target-trainer.py according to your data format.
-Finally, uncomment lines 21 and 22 of the create-containers.sh script*
+> \*\* 💡 Info: *To train your models using your own data (this repo does not contain the files we used for training as they are proprietary to TARGETX project) you should you need to add the raw data in folder powerData.
+You will also need to obtain the file trainer.py which provides data cleansing functionality.
+Contact forecastoptimiser AT lamdanetwork.io for this.